openvinotoolkit/datumaro/site/content/en/docs/formats/open_images.md

 on [its website](https://storage.googleapis.com/openimages/web/download.html).
 Datumaro supports versions 4, 5 and 6.

-Datumaro currently supports the following types of annotations:
+Supported annotation types:

-- human-verified image-level labels;
+- `Label` (human-verified image-level labels)
-- bounding boxes;
+- `Bbox` (bounding boxes)
+- `Mask` (segmentation masks)

+Supported annotation attributes:
-- segmentation masks.
+- Labels

-One attribute is supported on the labels:

   - `score` (read/write, float).
     The confidence level from 0 to 1.
     A score of 0 indicates that
     the image does not contain objects of the corresponding class.

-The following attributes are supported on the bounding boxes:
+- Bounding boxes
   - `score` (read/write, float).
     The confidence level from 0 to 1.
     In the original dataset this is always equal to 1, but custom datasets may be created with arbitrary values.
   - `occluded` (read/write, boolean).
     Whether the object is occluded by another object.
   - `truncated` (read/write, boolean).
     Whether the object extends beyond the boundary of the image.
   - `is_group_of` (read/write, boolean).
     Whether the object represents a group of objects of the same class.
   - `is_depiction` (read/write, boolean).
     Whether the object is a depiction (such as a drawing) rather than a real object.
   - `is_inside` (read/write, boolean).
     Whether the object is seen from the inside.

-The following attributes are supported on the masks:
+- Masks
   - `box_id` (read/write, string).
     An identifier for the bounding box associated with the mask.
   - `predicted_iou` (read/write, float).
     Predicted IoU value with respect to the ground truth.

 ## Load Open Images dataset